Clarence Thomas discloses multiple trips accepted from GOP megadonor Harlan Crow

 Thomas’s disclosure also includes multiple amendments about his finances in previous years, which Berke insisted were all mistakes and not intentional wrongdoing.

-The form discloses personal bank accounts and life insurance held by Thomas’s wife and conservative activist, Ginni Thomas, and corrects the misnaming of her family’s real estate holding.
+The form discloses personal bank accounts and life insurance held by Thomas’s wife, conservative activist Ginni Thomas, and corrects the misnaming of her family’s real estate holding.

 Thomas’s form also notably discloses for the first time Crow’s purchase of three Savannah, Ga., properties from Thomas and his family in 2014, a transaction revealed by ProPublica earlier this year.
 Thomas’s mother lived in one of the properties and reportedly continued to do so after Crow’s purchase.